-The Permits Division requested a formal programmatic ESA section 7 consultation to ensure that the Program is not likely to jeopardize ESA-listed species or to destroy or adversely modify designated critical habitat.
+On September 28, 2017, the Permits Division requested a formal programmatic ESA section 7 consultation to ensure that the Program is not likely to jeopardize ESA-listed species or to destroy or adversely modify designated critical habitat.
+That consultation was finalized on December 21, 2017 (PCTS: FPR-2017-9230).